goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/2-cred/_index.md

 This is one of the most important features of Tower: **Credential Separation**\!
 Credentials are defined separately and not with the hosts or inventory settings.
 {{% /notice %}}

-As this is an important part of your Tower setup, why not make sure that connecting to the managed nodes from Tower is working?
+As this is an important part of your Tower setup, why not make sure that connecting to the managed nodes from Tower is working in the first place?

 To test access to the nodes via SSH do the following: